linode/apl-core/docs/development.md

 ├── docs                        # Documentation
-├── helmfile.d/helmfile-*.yaml  # Helmfile specs ordered by name and executed accordingly by otomi commands ├── helmfile.d/snippets         # Reusable code snippets ├── helmfile.tpl                # Additional Helmfiles that do not have corresponding chartare not executed on otomi apply command
+├── helmfile.d/helmfile-*.yaml  # Helmfile specs ordered by name and executed accordingly by otomi commands ├── helmfile.d/snippets         # Reusable code snippets ├── helmfile.tpl                # Additional Helmfiles that do not have corresponding chart and are not parsed on otomi apply|template command
-├── k8s                         # Kubernetes manifests that before any other chart ├── policies                    # OPA policies for Gatekeeper ├── src                         # Otomi CLI source code ├── tests                       # Values used for testing purpose ├── upgrades.yaml               # Upgrade presync hooks
+├── k8s                         # Kubernetes manifests that before any other chart ├── policies                    # OPA policies for Gatekeeper ├── src                         # Otomi CLI source code ├── tests                       # Values used for testing purposes ├── upgrades.yaml               # Upgrade presync hooks
 ├── values                      # Value templates that serves as input to corresponding Helm charts ├── values-changes.yaml         # Definitions for performing data migrations